twilio-labs/twiml-i18n/readme.md

 > There's also a [typescript example](./examples/express-server.ts).

-Ensure you have your translation files, e.g., `en.json`, `de.json`, `es.json`, containing the translations for each language.
+Make sure you have your translation files, e.g., `en.json`, `de.json`, `es.json`, which contain the translations for each language.

 Example content for `./locale/en.json`: